 So, what is a code then?
 Your first associations may be of secret services and their coding and decoding machines, or of codes as strictly regulated mappings as in Morse codes.
 Both associations are misleading!
 In the context of qualitative research a code is more of a label used to name phenomena in a text or an image.
 In technical terms, a code is a character string that can consist of up to 63 characters in MAXQDA, be it several words or more cryptical strings like "CR128".
-In social research, codes can possess different meanings and take on different functions in the research process: there are factual codes, thematic codes, theoretical codes and many more (see Kuckartz 2016, Richards 2014).
+In social research, codes can possess different meanings and take on different functions in the research process: there are factual codes, thematic codes, theoretical codes and many more (see Kuckartz & Rädiker 2019, Richards 2014).
 From simply looking at the code itself, its role in the research process is not always clear: it could be of minor importance or play a key role.
 Only its context or framing will shed light on that.

 So, how can codes be created?
 Simply right-click the root of the Code System in the Code System window and choose the option New code from the context menu.
-Alternatively, you can select the corresponding symbol in the toolbar in the upper right corner.
+Alternatively, you can select the corresponding symbol in the toolbar in the upper right corner or hover over a code and click on the green plus symbol that automatically appears.